 However, note that Manjaro literally requires less tinkering to get the software I need (which isn't much, but Manjaro simply has packages thanks to the official Arch repos, which easily & eventually translate to official Manjaro repos down the road) *and* the majority of the required tinkering is isomorphic to Arch, so there are less wasted moves in Manjaro.

 We live in a world where stealing our attention is the most profitable business.
 Yet, knowledge work demands long periods of focused attention to get anything worthwhile done.
 We must constantly fight to protect our attention from the myriad of digital and physical distractions.
 Constant distraction is our default state now unless we take active steps to create focus.

 Physicist/math and calculus tutor by day.

-Quantum cryptologist/IT support/tech consultant by night.
+Quantum cryptologist/Asian American Studies/IT support/tech consultant/online privacy advocate by night.

-Follow friends and discover new ones.
-Publish anything you want: links, pictures, text, video.
-This server is run by the main developers of the Mastodon project.
-Everyone is welcome as long as you follow our code of conduct!
+Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!